 The Northern Lights are nature’s most spectacular show; as unpredictable as they are beautiful.

-This year, travellers will have the unique opportunity to visit Iceland with expert astronomer Dr John Mason in search of the aurora borealis.
+This year, travellers will have the unique opportunity to tour Iceland with expert astronomer Dr John Mason in search of the South Coast’s view of the aurora borealis.
 With more than 30 years of experience leading overseas expeditions to record and observe natural phenomena, you couldn’t ask for a better travel companion on a Northern Lights hunting adventure.
 Not only will you receive insight and tips on the best way to observe the lights, but a series of lectures will explain the science behind their elusive displays.

 When your head isn’t turned to the skies, you’ll be dazzled by Iceland’s wonders, from Reykjavik’s eclectic charms to the volcanic formations of Lake Myvatn.
 But what can you expect on an adventure built around the unexpected?
 We spoke to Dr John Mason to find out what you should know before you go, and what you may discover in the land of fire and ice.